 This program is divided up between multiple geographic areas within Ecuador.

 Primary Healthcare Clinics- Located in the downtown area offering free or low cost services to patients without health insurance.
 Services include detection and treatment of chronic diseases and acute ones like hypertension, diabetes, asthma and arthritis.
 Basic maternal and child health services are also provided as well as family planning services.
 Shadow local physicians as they conduct physical exams, patient histories and treatment for uninsured populations.

 Malaria Eradication Center- This under-funded public center is responsible for combating malaria and other vector-borne disease in Guayaquil, covering a vast area of the la provincial del Guayas.
 This institutions compiles malaria, dengue and chagas statistics, research outbreaks, and educate the community on the various vector-borne diseases.

 Rural Primary Healthcare Center- This small public primary healthcare clinic, about 40 minutes outside of Puyo by bus, is located at the mouth of the Amazon jungle.
 It serves a largely indigenous population that travel 4-6 hours from deep within the jungle to seek care.
 Local practitioners provide primary care, obstetrics, immunizations, and treat emergencies such as snakebites and machete wounds.
 Professionals also conduct community visits and provide preventative care, vaccinations, and well child check-ups.

-Indigenous Community Visits- Hike into the Amazon jungle to visit an indigenous community and learn about the Shuar tribe.
-Unlike tribes that regularly receive tourists, this community works exclusively with CFHI participants and thus provides an authentic perspective of Shuar culture and daily family life.
+Indigenous Community Visits- Visit an indigenous community and learn about the Shuar tribe.
 Learn about the unique worldview of the Shuar, their uses for traditional medicinal plants and important spiritual practices.
 Spend time with village children, sharing personal skills or knowledge such as art, music, or sports.
 Experience a traditional welcoming ceremony for guests and hike to a sacred waterfall.
 Click here to view video footage taken by a CFHI student during a visit to an indigenous community.